Five Reasons Why Now is a Good Time to Move to a Senior Living Community

-We know that older adults today are looking to live in communities that support their entire well-being - physical, social, emotional, and spiritual.
+We know that older adults today are looking to live in communities that support their entire well-being—physical, social, emotional, and spiritual.
 They want to live among people who share their values and interests.
 Senior living communities have spent the last years adapting, innovating, and engaging with residents.
-Those that do it best are, more than ever, some of the safest and most fulfilling places for an older adult to live.
+Those that do it best are, more than ever, some of the most fulfilling places for an older adult to live.
 That’s why we believe now may be the smartest time to make the move.

-As a collaborative care advisor for Hebrew SeniorLife, New England’s largest nonprofit provider of senior health care and living communities in the Greater Boston area, I continually see first-hand how living in a senior living community has many advantages.
-For older adults, moving to a retirement community can be helpful in maintaining and developing new social relationships and interests, pursuing hobbies, accessing on-site services and supports, and remaining active.
+As a collaborative care advisor for Hebrew SeniorLife, New England’s largest nonprofit provider of senior health care and living communities, I continually see first-hand the many advantages of senior living communities.
+For older adults, moving to a senior living community can be helpful in maintaining and developing new social relationships and interests, pursuing hobbies, accessing on-site services and supports, and remaining active.
 Senior living communities are a place to grow, not just a place to live.

-Here are five benefits of a senior living community in a post-COVID-19 world, and what you can look for if you’re thinking of a move:
+Here are five benefits of a senior living community, and what you can look for if you’re thinking of a move:

-Think about what this winter has looked like for you.
-Shoveling snow, hiring a plow driver, navigating icy sidewalks...that's the reality of maintaining a home in New England.
-At a retirement community, you'll never have to worry about snow removal again!
-And you won't have to drive through a storm to see your friends or get to your favorite activities.
+Think about winter: Shoveling snow, hiring a plow driver, navigating icy sidewalks . . . that’s the reality of maintaining a home in New England.
+At a retirement community, you’ll never have to worry about snow removal again!
+And you won’t have to drive through a storm to see your friends or get to your favorite activities.

 Senior communities offer some home maintenance (appliance repair, back-up power, etc.) and a built-in 24/7 support system of dedicated on-site employees like IT support, housekeeping, and security.
 The staff is there for your specific needs, reducing your need to rely on adult children or other family members.
 Should you be unable to leave your home, whether that’s because of a snowstorm, illness, or injury, delivery services for food, medicine, meals, and more are available.

-Some senior living communities, including NewBridge on the Charles in Dedham and Orchard Cove in Canton, offer access to a medical clinic on-site for primary care, medication management, prescription refills, and even specialty services like physical therapy.
+Some senior living communities, including Hebrew SeniorLife’s NewBridge on the Charles in Dedham, MA, and Orchard Cove in Canton, MA, offer access to a medical clinic on-site for primary care, medication management, prescription refills, and even specialty services like physical therapy.
 Fitness centers are staffed by professionals who are experienced at helping older people gain and preserve function.
 Having health care and wellness services fully integrated into the living community, with staff who take a whole-person approach to care, provides an extra layer of reassurance and convenience.